Grove

 What happens if something goes wrong.

-Grove maintains a written incident response plan, tested annually.
-If a security event affects your firm’s data, you will hear from us — on a clock.
+Grove maintains a written incident response process.
+If a security event affects your firm’s data, you will hear from us promptly — with what we know, what we’re doing, and what you should do.

 The clock starts when we confirm an event materially affects Customer Data — not when we finish investigating.